-Key Revenue Assumptions and Trends for fiscal year 2018-2019
+Key Revenue Assumptions and Trends for Fiscal Year 2022-2023

-Management expects revenues to continue a consistent trend for the 2018-2019 year.
-Taxes and licenses should meet the budgeted amount.
-The City's local economy consists of commercial, retail and light industrial businesses adjacent to Fort Campbell, Kentucky with approximately 30,000 active duty military personnel.
+Management expects revenues to increase for the 2022-2023 fiscal year.
+Taxes and licenses should meet the budgeted amount, with residential and commercial real property assessed values projected to remain relatively unchanged from last fiscal year while the City continues to comply with Kentucky law limiting municipal revenue increases to 4% over the previous year property tax revenue.
+The City's local economy continues to consist of commercial, retail, light industrial businesses, and a gaming facility adjacent to Fort Campbell, Kentucky with approximately 30,000 active duty military personnel and their families.